android20285/VRPlayer/README.md

 * Glide
 * StatusBarUtil

-## you will learn some from this project
+## You will learn some from this project
 * Databinding
 * Immersion StatusBar
 * A beautiful viedo player like Google VideoView and MediaController